Skip to main content

 Types of catalyst

-In the exam, always state that the catalyst provides an alternative pathway with lower activation energy, and stress that it is regenerated and does not alter the enthalpy change or equilibrium position.
+In the exam, always state that the catalyst provides an alternative pathway with lower activation energy, and stress that it is regenerated and does not alter the enthalpy change or the equilibrium position.

 Exam-style practice questions